Aml-Hassan-Abd-El-hamid/Semantic-Search-in-articles-using-NLP/README.md

 You can implement it in Arabic or english.
 ```
+Given those descriptions, this problem can be described as an **asymmetric semantic search** problem.
 ## Dataset

 Like any other good NLP project, I started this one by hunting for a suitable dataset, the criteria that I was aspiring for in that dataset was to have queries corresponding tied to some article/s.